AdobeDocs/workfront.en/help/manage-work/projects/project-finances/calculate-eac.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Define how to calculate EAC

-As part of project system preferences, the `Adobe Workfront administrator` can define how&nbsp;to calculate the EAC.
+As part of project system preferences, the Adobe Workfront administrator can define how&nbsp;to calculate the EAC.
 EAC can be calculated in one of the following two ways:

 * [Calculate at the project level](#calculate-at-project-level)
 * [Roll up from tasks and subtasks](#roll-up-from-tasks-subtasks)

-For more information about setting up project preferences in `Workfront`, including how to calculate the Estimate at Completion, see [Configure system-wide project preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md).
+For more information about setting up project preferences in Workfront, including how to calculate the Estimate at Completion, see [Configure system-wide project preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md).

 As a project manager, you can also change this preference at the project level, in the Finance sub-tab of the project.
 For more information about editing the Finance sub-tab of a project, see [Manage information in the project Finance area](../../../manage-work/projects/project-finances/manage-project-finance-area.md).